Second Chances Month!

 When you hear the words "critical incident" or "crisis response," what do you think about?
 Perhaps first responders at a major accident scene, anxious relatives watching the passenger list after a plane crash, or truckloads of food rolling into a community devastated by a natural disaster?
 A critical incident can be any of these things--or none of them.
-A critical incident can also be much more private: a quiet divorce following a painful discovery of infidelity; the death of a spouse or child; a cancer diagnosis; an ultrasound indicating that a much-awaited baby doesn't seem to be developing normally; a father dreading to tell his family he just lost his job; parents watching a child being taken from a courtroom following a "guilty" verdict; a child in the doctor's examination room following a hotline report of abuse.
+A critical incident can be more private: a quiet divorce following painful infidelity; the death of a spouse or child; a cancer diagnosis; an ultrasound indicating that a much-awaited baby doesn't seem to be developing normally; a father dreading to tell his family he lost his job; parents in the courtroom with a guilty but still-loved son or daughter; a child in the doctor's exam room following a hotline report of abuse.

 It would be an unusual community or local church in which one or more members have not been touched by such an incident.
-Life happens; death happens; a crisis comes at the most unexpected and inconvenient of times; and it certainly doesn't seem fair.
+Life happens; death happens; a crisis is never convenient and certainly doesn't seem fair.
 While some critical incidents are the result of bad choices--ours or someone else's--other times, there just doesn't seem to be any discernible reason other than being in the wrong place at the wrong time.
 What is a Christian to think and do?
 How should the church respond?

 Neither Jesus nor the New Testament writers minced words about suffering, telling early Christians to expect it.
 The writer of Hebrews counts sufferers among the heroes of the Old Testament.
 The book of Job makes it clear that some suffering is part of the cosmic battle between good and evil.
 The Bible does not promise we will always understand why things happen; it does, however, encourage Christians to "mourn with those who mourn" (Romans 12:15, KJV), and to come to the aid of those who are suffering (Matthew 25:31-44; Hebrews 13:3).
-In that spirit, we seek to provide resources to aid the Church in responding to critical needs, not only in their congregations but in their communities.
+In that spirit, we suggest resources to aid the Church in responding to critical needs in their congregations and their communities.

 Check back often as new resources are reviewed and added; we also invite your participation in making this page useful by submitting suggested resources.